 – Is Leffe Beer Healthy?

-Yes.
-Leffe Brune and Blonde were evaluated in European laboratories.
-And from the research, both were found to have suitable antioxidant activities helping to mop out free radicals.
+Yes, Leffe beer is healthy.
+Leffe Brune and Blonde were evaluated in European laboratories, and from the research findings, both brews were found to have suitable antioxidant activities helping to mop out free radicals.
+You don’t have to be guilty when drinking this!

 After discussing this old dark ale, understanding its food pairings and dissecting nutritional facts as well as its history, here are some essential things to note: